 Management is responsible for the preparation, presentation, and integrity of our financial statements, accounting and financial reporting principles, internal controls, and procedures designed to ensure compliance with accounting standards, applicable laws and regulations.
-Our independent registered public accounting firm, BDO Seidman, LLP, is responsible for performing an independent audit of the consolidated financial statements and management's assessment of internal control over financial reporting.
-BDO Seidman, LLP is also responsible for expressing an opinion on the conformity of those financial statements with generally accepted accounting principles and management's assessment of internal control over financial reporting and the effectiveness of internal control over financial reporting.
+Our independent registered public accounting firm, BDO Seidman, LLP, was responsible for performing an independent audit of the consolidated financial statements and effectiveness of internal control over financial reporting.
+BDO Seidman, LLP was also responsible for expressing an opinion on the conformity of those financial statements with generally accepted accounting principles and the effectiveness of internal control over financial reporting.

-The Committee has reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2006 and management's assessment of internal control over financial reporting as of December 31, 2006, with our management and has discussed with BDO Seidman, LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, "Professional Standards."
+The Committee has reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2007 and management's assessment of internal control over financial reporting as of December 31, 2007, with our management and has discussed with BDO Seidman, LLP the matters required to be discussed by Statement on Auditing Standards No. 61, as amended, "Professional Standards."
 In addition, BDO Seidman, LLP has provided the Audit Committee with the written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and the Audit Committee has discussed with BDO Seidman, LLP their independence.

-Based on these reviews and discussions, the Audit Committee recommended to our Board of Directors that the audited financial statements and management's report on its assessment of internal control over financial reporting be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2006, for filing with the Securities and Exchange Commission.
+Based on these reviews and discussions, the Audit Committee recommended to our Board of Directors that the audited financial statements and management's report on its assessment of internal control over financial reporting be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2007, for filing with the Securities and Exchange Commission.